France: Normandy & Brittany

 Included Meals: Breakfast, Dinner

 Spend a leisurely morning in Saint-Malo.
-In the late morning, travel with your guides to the nearby train station for a high-speed train ride back to Paris (approximately 2 hours and 20 minutes).
+In the late morning, travel with your guides to the nearby train station for a high-speed train ride back to Paris (approximately two hours and 20 minutes).
 Upon arrival at Gare Montparnasse, make your way to your hotel for the evening, located directly across from the station.
 From this convenient location on Paris’s Left Bank, you are well positioned to explore some of the city’s top attractions, including the Eiffel Tower, Versailles, and the Catacombs.
 Lunch and dinner are on your own today.

 Included Meals: Breakfast